-Eventually I got into a good routine of doing zoom classes through my yoga studio, Firelight Yoga (which now has an on demand service “Fly TV”) and on demand through Alo Moves.
-Alo Moves has an amazing inventory of short and long yoga routines that rang from vinyasa, hatha, restorative to “how to” skills videos.
+Once the pandemic hit it was a crushing feeling not being able to feel the vibes in person, however eventually I got into a good routine of doing zoom classes through my yoga studio, Firelight Yoga, which now has an on demand service “Fly TV”.
+Alo Moves also has an incredible amount of yoga class inventory which includes short and long yoga routines that rang from vinyasa, hatha, restorative to skills videos.
 Alo Moves diversified my yoga practice and gave me the opportunity to work on inversions that typically I would not have tried on my own.
 I wanted to share my favorite yoga classes with you and go over how they changed my practice!

 +For all my Alo Moves routines I do screen mirroring with my iphone onto my smart ROKU TV.
 I downloaded the iwebtv app onto my phone.
 All you need to do is type in “alomoves.com” and it will take you directly to the sight and connect to your smart device.

 Typically I work out at a hot studio and do variations of sculpt yoga and power vinyasa so these suggestions are for more advanced students.
 Keep in mind I can’t do handstands or the splits to save my life!
 (Yet).

 It’s fair to say that Ashley Galvin is the queen of Power Vinyasa and Alo Moves just came out with her best flows yet – The Vinyasa Collection, a 7 part power vinyasa series for yogi’s that want to sweat and build their endurance.
 Below are some of my favorite Ashley workouts.

 Wring It Out – via Alo Moves app